Percy Vear: Personal life

-Vear was born 12 July 1911 to parents Frederick Henry Vear & Eliza Vear (nee Heath).

-He married Doreen Vear (Nee Grayston) on 16 July 1932 at Holy Trinity Church, Lawkholme, Keighley, West Yorkshire and they had three children, 2 sons, Terence & Leslie & a daughter, Yvonne.

 Vear worked as a store keeper in a Bakehouse and later in life as a shot blaster for a local firm in Keighley the "Rustless Iron Company Ltd" now known under the acronym Trico Vitreous Enamel, and moved to the nearby town of Bingley.
-He worked there until his retirement in the mid 1970s.
-The sole activity of the company was the vitreous enamelling of metal products and components with the ability to enamel anything from a bath to a cap badge.
-On 3 January 1974, Vear was presented by the "Rustless Iron Company Ltd" with an analogue "Gold Watch" for 25 years loyal service to the company.

-Vear's wife died of cancer in March 1968, and in September 1971 Vear remarried.
-He lived with his second wife Florence May Vear (Nee Parkin) at Broomfield Road, Keighley.
-Vear became ill in his late 60s and spent the last year of his life being cared for at Holmewood Residential Home, Fell Lane, Keighley.

-On 12 July 2007, 96 years to the day of Vear's birth, his great-grandson, from his youngest son Leslie's line of descendants, was born.
-He is aptly named Jenson Percy Leslie Vear.

 In 2009, Christopher Dunn (illustrator) staged an exhibition of his watercolours entitled "Bingley Secrets".
 One of his pieces was of boxer Vear sitting on top of Damart UK Headquarters factory chimney overlooking Bingley.

 In 2012, a 'Traditional Real Ale' public house was named after Vear in his home town of Keighley in Aireworth Street in honour of his achievements.
 There is a Pint of real ale beer named after Vear aptly named "Percy’s Pint", which may be found and consumed on the premise.
 This beer is specially brewed by Empire Brewery in Huddersfield.
-There is another pub in Leymoor road, Golcar, Huddersfield called Percy Vear.